zeynepduygutekler/zeynepduygutekler.github.io/_pages/awards.md

 ## Singapore International Graduate Award (SINGA)
 * Awarded to international students with a passion for STEM research to purse PhD studies in Singapore.
-* Selected as one of the 12 awardees among 600+ applicants in 2017.
 (Sep 17- Present)